 Yes, in the event a test is retired, please update your DEX test submission to reflect this change.
 The DEX Registry relies on accurate data entry and maintenance.
 Please review the DEX Administrator FAQs (PDF) for specific instructions.

 Yes, labs must register tests that include MDx and non-MDx range of codes in the test panel.

-Yes, a Z-Code application is required in both scenarios.
-The FDA approval process ensures only the clinical and analytical validity of the test.
-The FDA does not include clinical utility in their review, which is required to establish coverage.
-If a laboratory modifies an FDA-approved test, the resulting test is considered a LDT (laboratory developed test) and will require a separate application and Z-Code for claims submission.
+Yes, a Z-Code is required in both scenarios* but the process may differ for obtaining the Z-Code (see #9).
+The FDA approval and clearance processes ensure only the clinical and analytical validity of the test.
+The FDA does not include clinical utility in their review, which is required for a technical assessment.

 We recommend the laboratory wait until the FDA determination is complete to add that information to your test in DEX.